project-forth-works/project-forth-works/System-Software/dump/README.md

 Some Forth DUMP implementations display a fixed amount of bytes and leave the updated address on the stack so that you can invoke DUMP repeatedly to display successive regions of memory.

+### Possible pitfalls with DUMP

+Some systems have hardware memory protection that is triggered if you access memory outside the reseved area.
+The dump utility can do so by trying to show this forbidden memory.
+Triggered memory protect might stop the current process and terminate your session.
+If necessary a suitable test for the validity of used addresses might be reasonable on such systems so that dump can issue a normal error message (or display dummy data) in theses cases and leave the system / session otherwise intact.